Breneman-Turner Mill

 Breneman-Turner Mill is a historic grist mill located near Harrisonburg in Rockingham County, Virginia.
-It was built on Linville Creek about 1800 by Abraham Breneman, and is a 2 1/2-story, Federal style brick building.
+It was built on Linville Creek about 1800 by Abraham Breneman, and is a 2½-story, Federal style brick building.
 The building retains its water wheel, measuring 16 feet in diameter and 5 feet wide, and three sets of burr stones.
 The mill survived General Philip Sheridan’s burning of the Shenandoah Valley in 1864; neighbors helped put out fires set to the mill.

+On July 18, 1840, Joseph Cromer placed the following ad in the Rockingham Register: